OCTOBER CHURCH SERVICES

 Rathfarnham Parish is a Church of Ireland (Anglican) Parish situated in the south west suburbs of Dublin City and close to the Dublin mountains.
 Rathfarnham Parish is committed to a shared ministry led by the clergy and lay people with Services, Religous Education, Choir, Weddings, Baptisms and a range of adult and youth organisations

-The Parish has a wide range of pre-school, young people, active people, thoughtful people, musical people, retired people ...
+The Parish has groups and activities for pre-school, young people, active people, thoughtful people, musical people, retired people ...

 With the cold nights of Autumn on the way our thoughts turn to those less fortunate than ourselves.
 If you have any of the following, surplus to your requirements, there are many who would be delighted to use them.